COMBAT-TB/tb_variant_filter/README.md

 environment for testing and development.
 Tests can be run with `pytest` and `tox`, where `tox` also uses conda to create the testing environment.

+For some tests, locus locations are looked up using the [COMBAT-TB NeoDB](https://combattb.org/combat-tb-neodb/).
+This requires an environment variable, `COMBATTB_BOLT_URL`.
+If this is not set, tests requiring this lookup are skipped.
+The default in `tox.ini` uses the [SANBI](https://www.sanbi.ac.za/) hosted NeoDB instance.

 ### Licensing and distribution

 This code free software and is licensed under the terms specified in [COPYING](COPYING), i.e under the terms of the